webix-hub/docs/data/desktop/uimanager.md

 - "home" - the first date in month is selected;
 - "end" - the last date in month is selected;
 - "tab" - moves across clickable elements of the calendar (buttons, icons).

+If no date is selected at the moment, the first date of month is selected.

 If calendar shows a time selection view, "left" and "right" arrows are used to change hours while "up" and "down" arrows change minutes.